 - Walk daily even if legs are swollen.

 - Hospital support hose may be suggested.

-- Do not cross legs while lying in bed or sitting.
-This places pressure on the veins under the knees and slows blood flow.
+- Do not cross your legs while lying in bed or sitting.
+This puts pressure on the veins from under the knees and slows blood flow.

 The recovery time period can be a daunting time and you may be tempted to call the physician over every discomfort or symptom.
 However, if you experience any of the following symptoms, call your physician immediately:

 - Temperature above 101 degrees F on more than one occasion or chills for 24 hours.

 - An excessive amount of oozing, redness, swelling or tenderness at the incision sites.

 - Abnormal pain or other symptoms not eased by medications.

 - If the sternum feels like it moves, or it pops or cracks with movement.